 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on National Financial Partners, with three of five analysts rating it hold.
-Though analysts still rate the stock a hold, they are a bit more wary about it compared to three months ago.
+Buy, sell, or hold?: Analysts are bullish on National Financial Partners, as two analysts rate it as a buy and only one analyst rates it as a sell.
+Analysts are a little more optimistic about it compared to three months ago.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.51 per share.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.63 per share.
+Estimates range from $0.61 to $0.65.

 What our community says:

-CAPS All-Stars are solidly backing the stock, with 92.9% awarding it an outperform rating.
-The community at large agrees with the All-Stars, with 86.4% granting it a rating of outperform.
-Fools are gung-ho about National Financial Partners, though the message boards have been quiet lately, with only 44 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 93.5% giving it an outperform rating.
+Most of the community is in line with the All-Stars, with 86.1% granting it a rating of outperform.
+Fools are impressed with National Financial Partners, though the message boards have been quiet lately, with only 44 posts in the past 30 days.
 National Financial Partners' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.